Charlesetc/charlesetc/_posts/2015-10-29-rust-lifetimes.markdown

 Rust is a unique language in that it deallocates memory on the heap without requiring the writer to call `free`, while at the same time having no need for a garbage collector.
-Rust knows when it's okay to get rid of an object by keeping track of its lifetime.
+Rust knows when it's okay to use a reference by keeping track of its lifetime.

 Each time a reference is returned by or passed into a function, Rust checks at compile time to make sure it fulfills the lifetime requirement specified in the type signature.